MartinThoma/MartinThoma.github.io/content/2017-08-27-triglav-national-park.md

 * Water (at least 1.5L for the hike)
 * Clothes:
     * Hiking shoes
+    * Dry shoes you can leave in the car
     * Rain coat / Rain trousers
     * Sleeping clothes
     * Dry clothes for the car in case you get really wet